Rating: ★★★★★ 4.8/5 Derivatives · Spot · Web3 Exchange Website Updated: May 2026

 How are fees structured?

-Maker/taker model; rates vary for spot, perpetuals, futures, and options.
-Fees decrease with higher volume.
+Maker/taker model; rates vary across spot, perpetuals, futures, and options.
+Fees decrease with higher trading volume.

 Is passive income available?

-Yes: Bybit Earn (staking, liquidity pools, etc.), plus Launchpool for new projects.
+Yes: Bybit Earn (staking, liquidity pools, structured products), Launchpool for new projects, and copy trading for automated strategy replication.

 Is Bybit suitable for beginners?

-You can start with spot and no leverage, but overall the platform targets experienced derivatives traders.
+You can start with spot trading and no leverage, but the platform is primarily designed for experienced derivatives traders.

 Official Website